micmejia/bible-dump/NKJV/Genesis/Gen 15.md

 And also the nation whom they serve I will judge; afterward they shall come out with great possessions.

 ###### 15
-Now as for you, you shall [^d]go to your fathers in peace; you shall be buried at a good old age.
+Now as for you, you shall go to your fathers in peace; you shall be buried at a good old age.

 ###### 16
 But in the fourth generation they shall return here, for the iniquity of the Amorites _is_ not yet complete."